-Canine Genetic Disease and DNA Health Screening.
+Canine Genetic Disease And DNA Health Screening.

 This Holidays4Dogs article will consider the importance of health tests in the pet dog population.
 Health screening is crucial for detecting inherited diseases in dogs and they are readily available for an increasing number of breeds.
 Canine medicine has advanced particularly swiftly with regard to the identification of dysfunctional genes.
 This can only have a positive impact on the reduction, or eradication, of some canine genetic diseases.
 Read our Holidays4Dogs article to find out more.

 Reputable breeders of pedigree dogs will carry out relevant health testing on their dogs.
-QuincyThe UK kennel club supports research into canine diseases and also runs a joint health scheme with the British Veterinary Association.
+The UK kennel club supports research into canine genetic diseases and also runs a joint health scheme with the British Veterinary Association.
 The BVA screen a vast number of dogs each year and publish the results on-line.

 Health testing is often a stipulation of becoming a member of the Kennel Club’s Assured Breeders Scheme which promotes the breeding of healthy puppies.
-Although anyone can join this scheme, it does show some indication and commitment from breeders prepared to abide by good breeding practice.
+Although anyone can join this scheme, it does show some indication of commitment from breeders prepared to abide by good breeding practice.

 What are genes and DNA?